 There’s a huge picture window in the living room of Keri Fackenthall-Bracewell and Scott Bracewell’s home in Frederick, Md. that overlooks the backyard where they likes to watch the family’s three dogs play.

-Each time their almost-2-year-old German Shepherd, Tenen, races past to romp with her brother, a mutt named Pocket, or chase a bird, it never fails to warm Keri’s heart.
+Each time their almost-2-year-old German Shepherd, Tenen, races past to romp with her brother, a mix named Pocket, or chase a bird, it never fails to warm Keri’s heart.
 Just a year ago, they weren’t positive that Tenen would ever be able to run or jump like a normal dog.
 Tenen started out life as the puppy nobody wanted.

 She was born in November 2012 missing several toes on her back left foot.
 Despite the deformity, the high-end breeder of German Shepherd working dogs was able to sell her.